pereznetworks/TD-Project9/project9-gallery-app/README.md

         to start catching words and phrases that someone may innocently use

-        but no matter how exhsutive, seems to consistently return 'unexpected' results
+        but no matter how exhaustive, seems to consistently return 'unexpected' results

 [Sample Photo src url, saved to json format](./src/Flickr/howTo.json)